The following definitions and rules of interpretation apply in these Conditions:

 in order to improve or maintain the integrity or security of the Deliverables, including any systems belonging to a Third Party Service Provider; or

-in order to improve or enhance the Deliverables.
+in order to improve or enhance the Deliverables which DuoCall reasonably determines are needed.

 4. CHARGES AND PAYMENT

-In consideration of the provision of the Deliverables, the Customer shall pay to DuoCall the charges or prices specified in the CFA, such as in relation to certain destinations, or, if no such prices or charges are so specified or set out elsewhere, in the Contract or in the Price List, in each case subject to any applicable Minimum Threshold.
+In consideration of the provision of the Deliverables, the Customer shall pay to DuoCall the Charges specified in the CFA and in each case subject to any applicable Minimum Threshold.

-DuoCall may vary at any time the prices and charges referred to in Clause 4.1 by giving notice to the Customer.
-This may be done in order to reflect any increases in the cost of the Deliverables stipulated by any network provider or Third Party Service Provider, or to reflect any increase in the cost to DuoCall of supplying the Deliverables that is due to any factor beyond its control, including foreign exchange fluctuations, increases in taxes and duties, or any increases in labour, materials or other manufacturing costs.
-DuoCall shall endeavour to give the Customer not less than 30 days’ notice of any changes, unless such changes need to be implemented within a shorter timeframe, whether due to the requirement of Applicable Law, to cover any cost or expense levied on DuoCall by any network provider or Third Party Service Provider or otherwise, with immediate effect.
+Third Party Service Provider increases: DuoCall may vary at any time its Charges referred to in Clause 4.1 by giving notice to the Customer.
+This may be done in order to reflect any increases in the cost of the Deliverables stipulated by any network provider or Third Party Service Provider, or to reflect any increase in the cost to DuoCall of supplying the Deliverables that is due to any factor beyond its control, including foreign exchange fluctuations, increases in taxes and duties, or any increases in labour, materials or other manufacturing costs or to take into account an increase .
+DuoCall shall use reasonable endeavours to give the Customer not less than 30 days’ notice of any changes, unless such changes need to be implemented within a shorter timeframe, whether due to the requirement of Applicable Law, to cover any cost or expense levied on DuoCall by any network provider or Third Party Service Provider or otherwise, with immediate effect.

 DuoCall shall submit invoices to the Customer for the Deliverables at the times specified in the relevant Schedule.
 The Customer shall pay each invoice submitted to it by DuoCall in such method and within such timeframe as DuoCall shall specify from time to time in accordance with the relevant Schedule.
 Time for payment shall be of the essence of the Contract.